Emory-HITI/Niffler/docs/index.md

 Converts a set of DICOM images into anonymized DICOM images, stripping off the PHI.

+## rta-extraction

+Extracts the RTA data retrieved from a RIS, from a curl output as json to a Mongo collection.

+## frontend

+A frontend for the cold-extraction and png-extraction modules, with authentication.

 ## app-layer

 The app-layer (application layer) consists of specific algorithms.
 The app-layer/src/main/scripts consists of Javascript scripts such as scanner clock calibration.
 The app-layer/src/main/java consists of the the scanner utilization computation algorithms developed in Java.